 An employee who is enrolled in the City's group health or dental insurance plans may continue to participate in the program at the same contribution rate as before the leave for the duration of the leave.
 To maintain insurance coverage employees must continue to pay their portion of the premium on a bi-weekly basis while on leave.
 Coverage will cease if payment is not received within 30 days of the premium due date; the premium due date is the payroll date in which the deduction would have been taken.
 While on unpaid leave, employees may not accrue benefits (e.g., vacation or sick leave) and benefits will be prorated by the City accordingly.
-This includes employees who are receiving income replacement benefits from a source other than City of De Pere payroll, such as income continuation insurance and long-term disability.
 If the employee is currently participating in the City Flexible Benefits Plan and takes an unpaid leave of absence exceeding a full pay period, contact the Human Resources Department to modify the payment schedule for the remainder of the year.